tim42/persistence/README.md

 ## future / TODO

+- Add a SpiderMonkey backend
+- Add deserialization to the JSON backend
+- Improve the way std::map/std::unordered_map are handled in the verbose / neam backends
-remove extra-copy (create the element in-place). (will be a lot faster on the deserialization benchmark).
+- remove the extra-copy (create the element in-place). (could be a lot faster on the deserialization benchmark).

-A XML backend.

 ## author
 Timothée Feuillet (_neam_ or _tim42_).